 Their multicoloured opera is in turns whimsical and dreamy, to be premiered at the Festival d’Aix before an international tour, is shot through with one certitude: “there is no homeland other than the space between one soul and another.”

 The creation of this brilliant political opera has been made possible by the European Network of Opera Academies of which Snape Maltings is a member.
-The opera premiered at the Festival d’Aix-En-Provence in 2019 and continues its international tour.
+The opera premiered at the Festival d’Aix-En-Provence in 2019 and toured to Luxembourg and Portugal.

-In August 2017, it was our pleasure to host Adam and Yonatan at Snape for a few weeks to give them time and space to put pen to paper for the first time and write the libretto.
+In August 2017, Snape Maltings hosted Adam and Yonatan for a few weeks to give them time and space to put pen to paper for the first time and write the libretto.
 While staying at The Red House, this was a chance for them to explore Britten’s political repertoire (War Requiem) from his standpoint as a pacifist, see how the librettists for Billy Budd and Turn of the Screw transformed novels into libretti and be challenged by dramaturg Noam Brusilovksy, all away from the bustle of city life.

-Read more about the creative process on the ENOA website
+Read more about the writing of the opera on the ENOA website